canonical/snapweb/README.md

 This assumes you have a working go environment with a GOPATH env var setup.

+You also need to

+    sudo apt install libclick-0.4-dev pkg-config

 ## Building

 To branch this project run